 Get started and a Cure Forward Clinical Trial Navigator will help you access active clinical trial options.

 The KIT gene is the blueprint for a protein structure that we’ll call the KIT protein.
-Mutations in the KIT gene have been linked to gastrointestinal stromal tumors, testicular seminoma, mast cell disease, melanoma, and acute myelogenous leukemia.
+Mutations in the KIT gene have been linked to gastrointestinal stromal tumors, testicular seminoma, mast cell disease, melanoma, and acute myeloid leukemia.

-While every cell in the human body contains the same set of DNA and has the ability to produce the KIT protein, it is the blood-producing stem cells found in the bone marrow, as well as the stem cells responsible for the production of those cells that are the most prominent.
+While every cell in the human body contains the same set of DNA and has the ability to produce the KIT protein, it is the blood-producing stem cells found in the bone marrow, as well as the stem cells responsible for the production of those cells, that are the most prominent.
 KIT is also active in adult stem cells responsible for replenishing the millions of cells we cycle through daily in our guts, and in skin cell production.

 Back to our club analogy, normally functioning KIT genes produce bouncers with the proper training.
 These KIT proteins accept signals from stem cell factors, relay the message that the party is on, and cause the cell to divide and produce healthy blood and tissues.
 But two major kinds of mutations to the KIT gene can result in a variety of problems, some from birth and some later down the line.

 Conversely, some people have inactivating mutations on the KIT gene, which prevents the KIT protein from doing its job at all.
 In this case, the bouncer is asleep inside the club and the door is locked so no one can get in, even if they are on the guest list.
-This is a much rarer KIT mutation, and is passed down from parent to child.
-The result is piebaldism, a genetic disorder where the pigment called melanin, found in the skin, eyes, hair, and other less-visible organs, is unable to form during development.
+This is a much rarer KIT mutation and is passed down from parent to child.
+The result is piebaldism, a genetic disorder in which the pigment called melanin, found in the skin, eyes, hair, and other less-visible organs, is unable to form during development.
 This results in scattered splotches of pigmentless skin on the body, a rogue streak of white in the hair, and a characteristic white triangle on the forehead.

 Imatinib, dasatinib, and nilotinib (marketed as Gleevec, Sprycel, and Tasinga respectively) are all drugs in this category used to treat acute myeloid leukemia; each has a slightly different chemical makeup that may result in different levels of efficacy and side effects.

-Sorafenib (marketed as Nexavar) is kinase inhibitor, which blocks the action of other kinds of kinases in addition to tyrosine kinases like KIT.
-Sunitinib (Stutent) is a multi-targeted receptor tyrosine kinase inhibitor approved for use on two different kinds of receptor-related cancers and used when someone is resistant to imatinib.
+Sorafenib (marketed as Nexavar) is a kinase inhibitor, which blocks the action of other kinds of kinases in addition to tyrosine kinases like KIT.
+Sunitinib (Sutent) is a multi-targeted receptor tyrosine kinase inhibitor approved for use on two different kinds of receptor-related cancers and used when someone is resistant to imatinib.

-Ultimately, the kind of treatment you undergo should be discussed at length with your oncologist to ensure that you understand all the possibilities and side-effects associated with each course of action.
+Ultimately, the kind of treatment you undergo should be discussed at length with your oncologist to ensure that you understand all the possibilities and side effects associated with each course of action.